Skip to main content

 The ship keeps moving.
 The mission does not pause for whatever is happening between them.

 They orbit each other in hallways, in briefing rooms, in the silence after a close call when everyone else has left and neither of them moves toward the door.
+And when the ship has only one bunk to spare, that orbit lands inside the only one bed tension that makes both silences unbearable.

-You get to sit inside both silences.
 That is the gift and the punishment of reading it this way.

 He Falls First and You Watch It Happen in Real Time

-There is a version of this story where you only see her perspective.
-Where his shift is a mystery, a slow reveal, a thing you piece together from the outside.
+There is a version of this story where you only see her perspective, where his shift is a mystery, a slow reveal, a thing you piece together from the outside.
+That is not this.

 You are there when it starts for him.
 You feel the exact moment something ordinary becomes unbearable.

-She says something offhand and walks away and you stay with him in the corridor and feel the sentence land like a wound he did not see coming.
+She says something offhand and walks away, and you stay with him in the corridor and feel the sentence land like a wound he did not see coming.
+She does not know yet.

+She will not know for a long time.
 And you have to keep reading both of their chapters knowing what she does not.

 You cannot speed through it.
 You do not want to.